Muneeb-Ali-Shah/Alexander-The-Answer-machine/README.md

 # Alexander-The-Answer-machine
-We have created a program that we have named Alexander - the answer machine.
-In this, the user inputs a question, and Alexander provides an answer.
-For example, if I ask what color shirt I am wearing, Alexander will reveal the answer.
-Actually, it is not a mind reader but a prank game.
-In this game, you can ask random questions, and Alexander will answer, surprising the person in front of you.
-However, the secret behind it is known only to the person operating the program.
-If an ordinary person runs the program and asks Alexander a question, he will say, "I will answer my boss only."
-But if the person who knows how to operate the program runs it, they will provide the correct answer.
-Actually, the boss is the person who knows how to operate the program.
-The boss instructs the person asking the question to feed the answer in advance.
-Then, no matter what question is asked, the program prints the string that was previously fed.
+I have created a C program called "Alexander-The Answer machine."
+In this program, the user inputs a question, and the program provides an answer.
+For example, if I ask, "What is the color of my shirt?" it will tell me the color of my shirt.

+This is actually a trick game, and only the person who knows the trick can operate it.
+The person who knows the trick is referred to as the boss in this program.
+If someone other than the boss tries to run the program, it responds with "I will answer my boss only."

+The secret trick is that when you start typing something after a slash, the screen displays a predefined string.
+In this way, the boss uses a slash to indicate the answer to the upcoming question, and after completing the answer, another slash is added.
+Then the program takes a question from the boss and displays the same string that was fed between the two slashes as the answer.
+This way, someone watching might think it's a mind reader or an advanced chatbot providing such answers.

 Output when boss runs the program